 Your degree from Saint Louis University’s College of Arts and Sciences has three components:

 - Major area of study (30 to 50 credits)

 - Remaining hours and electives (19-39 credits) Remaining hours are typically met with a minor, second major or approved related hours

 Combined, your core, major and remaining hours must total at least 120 credit hours in order to earn a Bachelor of Arts or Bachelor of Science degree.

 Registration eligibility is based on your total earned hours plus earned enrolled credit hours.
 If you have more than 90 hours, you qualify as a senior; 60 to 89 hours, a junior; 30 to 59 hours; a sophomore; and if you have zero to 29 hours, a freshman.

 Registration holds will prevent you from being able to register for classes.
 View holds in Banner Self-Service under Student Records.
 If you experience registration errors, contact the registrar's office.

 If a class you want to take is closed, you have the option of either checking Banner at a later time to see if someone has dropped the course, choosing a different course or requesting written permission from the instructor to add the course on a Change of Registration form.
 You will also be required to obtain your instructor's and academic adviser's signature.

-If you need to withdraw from all of your courses, you will have to contact your academic adviser for assistance.
+If you need to withdraw from all of your courses, you will have to contact your academic advisor for assistance.
 You will not be able to withdraw from all of your courses on your own.
 Failure to make financial arrangements can result in the cancellation of your classes.

-Talk with your academic adviser regarding any change in your academic programs.
+Talk with your academic advisor regarding any change in your academic programs.
 To add or drop a major or minor, you must complete and submit the Major Confirmation/Declaration form or the Minor Declaration form.